Battle of FSB Mary Ann: Battle

 Although artillery had been firing in defense of Mary Ann since soon after the first word of the attack reached brigade headquarters, it was 03:25 before the first air assets appeared overhead.
 A Night Hawk helicopter from D Troop, 1st Squadron, 1st Cavalry Regiment (accompanied by a chase ship intended to drop flares and rescue the Night Hawk crew if there were problems) came on station and began engaging targets on the southeast slope of the hill.
-Forced to break station to refuel, the pilot (Captain Norman Hayes) learned that the additional gunships and medevac helicopters he'd requested when he came on station above Mary Ann had yet to be launched from the airstrip at Chu Lai.
+Forced to break station to refuel, the pilot (Captain Norman Hayes) learned that the additional gunships and medevac helicopters he had requested when he came on station above Mary Ann had yet to be launched from the airstrip at Chu Lai.
 Communications failures left both brigade and division headquarters believing that Mary Ann was only being shelled by mortars, making the need for air support appear less critical.
 While Hayes was refueling, only his chase ship (a UH-1 from Company A, 123rd Aviation Battalion) was airborne over the base.
-They provided what fire support they could using door guns and grenades, and before breaking station to refuel they landed at the VIP pad and picked up "six or seven" of the most critical casualties and evacuated them to Chu Lai.
+They provided what fire support they could using door guns and grenades, and before breaking station to refuel they landed at the small helipad and picked up "six or seven" of the most critical casualties and evacuated them to Chu Lai.

-The sappers had broken contact by the time the brigade commander, Col Hathaway, had his command helicopter land at Mary Ann.
+The sappers had broken contact by the time the brigade commander, Hathaway, had his command helicopter landed at Mary Ann.
 Wounded men were being evacuated steadily by this time, and helicopter gunships were making firing runs on targets outside the base's wire.
-Hathaway's reaction to what he saw on the ground was later described by Capt Spilberg as if "[he] had just walked into Auschwitz."
+Hathaway's reaction to what he saw on the ground was later described by Spilberg as if "[he] had just walked into Auschwitz."
 Hathaway was just the first of a number of higher-ranking officers to fly into Mary Ann.
-The division commander, Maj.
-Gen. James L. Baldwin, arrived shortly after 07:00 to assess the damage.
-By 09:00 the battalion executive officer arrived to take over from Lt Col Doyle, and at 11:00 Company D was lifted in to replace Company C as the FSB's garrison element.
+The division commander, Major General James L. Baldwin, arrived shortly after 07:00 to assess the damage.
+By 09:00 the battalion executive officer arrived to take over from Doyle, and at 11:00 Company D was lifted in to replace Company C as the FSB's garrison element.
 The North Vietnamese took the base under fire with a 12.7mm machine gun at about 16:00 that afternoon, wounding one American and reminding Mary Ann's garrison that they were still under observation.

-Controversy and aftermath
+War crime controversy and aftermath

+Uncertain number of VC casualties

 The battle at FSB Mary Ann inflicted serious losses on the defenders, who suffered 33 killed and 83 wounded.
 Overall VC casualties remain uncertain, but 15 bodies were located in the aftermath of the attack.
 Blood trails and drag marks indicated that the VC may have suffered more casualties, but the extent of those losses was never verified.